-- 1. Import the client certificate chain and private key into the Windows certificate store.
-For example, for PowerShell, import them to Cert:\LocalMachine\My. - 2.
-Set the property Public Client Certificate File Name to the friendly name of the client certificate chain.
+- 1. Create a Personal Information Exchange (PFX) file containing the certificate chain for the agent and its private key.
+For example, client.pfx . - 2.
+Set the property Public Client Certificate File Name to the previously created PFX file.
 For example: